vijay03/cs360v-f21/Lab1.md

 6. From [this Intel guide](https://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf), find out what the `vmcs` pointer in this struct stands for, and what it purpose it serves.

 7. What assembly instruction initializes the `vmcs` pointer?
+In other words, how do we change the `vmcs` pointer?

 ## Part-2 Coding Assignment (Making a Guest Environment)